Is Grammarly Accurate? (a Proofreader Tells All)

 Why It’s Difficult to Assess Grammarly’s Accuracy

-It’s challenging to evaluate Grammarly’s level of exactness because it performs better when used for a children’s book than a chemical engineering thesis.
+It’s challenging to evaluate Grammarly’s accuracy because it performs better when used for a children’s book than a chemical engineering thesis.

-An algorithm learns simple language before it becomes more sophisticated and seeks to understand more complicated verbiage.
+An algorithm learns simple language before becoming more sophisticated and seeking to understand more complex language.

 Grammarly may also be geared toward some style guides more than others.